AutoByte/AutoByte.github.io/about.md

 	<li>Real-Time Software Design and Construction</li>
 </ul>

-###C&P likes to abide first and foremost by the medical tenet: First, do no harm.
+### C&P likes to abide first and foremost by the medical tenet: *First, do no harm*.

 Borrowed from the tenets of medicine, this statement is one of the most basic principles of our method of work.